zooniverse/PRN-maps-api/README.md

 This API is a proxy around s3 files that have been created for each tPRN activation event.

 Each Event comprises the following steps:
-1. A JSON manifest describing each tPRN event will be created and stored in s3, https://github.com/camallen/PRN-scripts/tree/add_manifest_pipeline/pipeline
+1. A JSON manifest describing each tPRN event will be created and stored in s3
+    + This manifest is served by this API to configure the mapping UI
+    + See https://github.com/zooniverse/tprn-data-processing/tree/master/event_manifest for details on setting up a manifest
 0. Before and after imagery of a PRN even is pushed to a Zooniverse project
 0. Volunteers classify the uploaded data
 0. Raw classification data is collated and archived to a known s3 path
-0. IBCC code is run over the collated data and with all the layer results published to known s3 paths
+0. IBCC code is run over the collated data
+0. The resulting layer data is uploaded via the API to be served to the mapping UI

-This API will fetch the event information stored in known s3 locations and returned as JSON data.

-This information will be used by the mapping UI interface https://github.com/zooniverse/prn-maps for visualizing the results of tPRN event
+This API will fetch the event information stored in known s3 locations (as setup in the event manifest) and served as JSON data content types.
+This json data will be used by the mapping UI interface https://github.com/zooniverse/prn-maps for visualizing the results of tPRN event.

 # Routes